sanjaybhagia/sanjaybhagia.github.io/input/posts/2023-10-05-apim-to-servicebus-topics.md

 ![Project Deployed](/images/apim-sb-topic.png)

 We will use Azure API Management to expose the endpoints and make use of Azure APIM policies to send the orders to Azure Service Bus Topics.
 Service Bus Topic will have different subscriptions to receive orders for different geographies.
 At the end, we will have multiple consumers (in the form of Azure functions) to process the messages from the Service Bus Topic for respective subscriptions.
-This architecture, allows to scale the processing of orders based on geography.
+This architecture, allows us to scale the processing of orders based on geography.
 We can have multiple consumers to process the messages from the Service Bus Topic to distribute the load.

 Before we dive into the details, let's understand the components we are going to use in this demo.